Fate : Destiny :: Karma : Fortune

 “What is it, cousin?” demanded Sun Tzi.
 “Was he lying to us?”

 Sun Lan slowly shook her head.
 “No. No, he wasn’t lying.
-His meridians are a complete mess, his muscles and organs are completely compromised, and his dantian…” She stopped, and shook her head again.
+His meridians are a complete mess, his muscles and organs are entirely compromised, and his dantian…” She stopped, and shook her head again.
 “Why… why are you not already dead?
 How can you… possibly walk around like that?”
 She stared at Gan Zhu, as if she was staring at a terrible monster, or maybe a walking corpse.

 Gan Zhu said nothing in return, and the silence stretched out.
 Sun Lan took a deep breath, before glancing at the guard sitting next to Gan Zhu.
 “So Tan, put the weapon away.
 There’s nothing you can do to him that’s worse than what’s already been done.”